-Euthanasia is going to be a huge factor in this years election, especially with David Seymour’s proposed bill on assisted death being drawn out of the ballot box this year.
-It is a choice dependant on personal morals and beliefs.
-But for many people, they cannot split euthanasia and suicide apart within their minds, and this is where the confusion lies.
+Euthanasia is going to be a significant factor in the 2017 general election, especially with David Seymour’s proposed bill on assisted death drawn out of the ballot box earlier this year.
+It is a choice determined by personal morals and beliefs.
+But for many, it is impossible to divide euthanasia and suicide, therein leading to a pathway compounded by confusion and hate.

-As a catholic school student, I have been exposed to many opinions on the situation, in fact these opinions have created multiple rhetoric battles with my religious studies teacher.
-In this argument there are two sides, those for it, and those who call euthanasia and suicide one in the same.
+As a Catholic student, I have been exposed to many views on the situation.
+In fact, these views have created multiple rhetoric battles with my religious studies teachers.
+In this argument there are two sides, those for it, and those who call euthanasia and suicide the same.

-Euthanasia comes from the Greek word… which essentially means ‘easy death’.
-It was used in Greek times and praised by famous philosophers like Socrates.
+Euthanasia comes from the Greek word, essentially ‘easy death’.
+It was used in ancient times and praised by famous philosophers like Socrates.

 Many of his methods are in use today, so why not Euthanasia?

-That comes down to the medical figure Hippocrates, who wrote the ethical oath those in the medicine profession abide by, who condemned the practice as inhumane.
-So really the question should be about the ethical nature of euthanasia, right?
+That comes down to the medical figure Hippocrates, who wrote the ethical oath those in the medicine profession abide by, and condemned the practice as inhumane.
+So the real question should be about the ethical nature of euthanasia, right?

-He said “It’s strange that Jacinda is so concerned about youth suicide but is happy to encourage the suicide of the elderly, disabled, and sick.
+He said “It is strange that Jacinda appears so concerned about youth suicide, but is happy to encourage the suicide of the elderly, disabled, and sick.
 Perhaps she just values one group more than the others?
-Just saying”,
+Just saying.”

-O’Connor’s comments show that there is a link that society holds between Euthanasia and Suicide, in effect making them the same thing.
-Many in the community have expressed outrage to this belief held by O’Connor and those so naive to think it.
-However, despite having similar elements, both are very different.
+O’Connor’s comments isolate directly the approach society holds between Euthanasia and Suicide, effectively making them the same thing.
+Many in the community have expressed outrage towards the belief held by O’Connor, and those so naive to think it.
+However, despite having similar elements, both are indeed very different.

-The difference is the reason for, and if we can stop, what happens to them.
+The crucial difference is the reason for, and if we can stop, what happens to them.

 Euthanasia is a practice used to give a person dying of a terminal illness a ‘death with dignity’.
-They can pass peacefully, and leave their family in the peace of mind that their death did not hurt them.
-It is a way of letting people who are going to die soon with pain, die without it.
+They can pass on without pain, and leave their family in the peace of mind that their death did not hurt them.
+It is a way of letting people who are going to die soon with pain, die first without it.

-It is important to separate suicide and euthanasia.
-While on face value they might look to be similar acts, there are different reasons for both, and both have different pathways.
-We must help all in our society, and that is giving them the support to lead a good, healthy life.
+It is important to separate Suicide and Euthanasia in modern media coverage.
+While on face value, they might look to be similar acts, there are different reasons for both, and both have different pathways.

-If, God forbid, somebody is diagnosed with a terminal illness, then shouldn’t we be aiming to let them leave with dignity so we remember their life, and not their painful death?
+If, God forbid, somebody is diagnosed with a terminal illness, then shouldn’t we be aiming to let them leave with dignity and remember their life for what it was?